-Being the default browser on all Apple devices, Safari comes with its own set of perks and caveats.
+Safari is the default browser on all Apple devices and has its own perks and caveats.

 Since it is deeply integrated into the OS, it is perhaps the most efficiently optimized browser for your Mac and iPhone/iPad.
-All the features and customizations that you could try out onto your device would be totally in sync with the Apple ecosystem.
+All the features and customizations you could try on your device would be totally in sync with the Apple ecosystem.

 But that is just one side of the coin.
-There are quite a few drawbacks attached with the Safari browser being treated as a system app.
+A few drawbacks exist to the Safari browser being treated as a system app.

 The inability to update the Safari browser without updating the OS is pecking.
 Upgrading the OS to update a browser doesn’t translate to the best-case scenarios for various users.

-Likewise, setups used for development or testing purposes don’t require frequent updates as they would then have to restructure their code designs at regular intervals.
+Likewise, setups used for development or testing purposes don’t require frequent updates as they would then have to restructure their code designs regularly.

 And yes, the fact that you would have to exhaust your GBs of data (for macOS) at a time when you could have done away with a few MBs downloading just Safari browser might also be a cause of concern for some users.